 Coronation Mall is a 48,994 square foot retail shopping centre comprised of two retail buildings located in Duncan, British Columbia.
 The property is currently 100% occupied.
-The property was originally constructed in 1970, but was extensively updated in 2010 and 2011.
-The shopping centre is situated in a 3.58 acre site on the corner of the Trans-Canada highway and Coronation Avenue, and is highly visible and accessible given that the average daily traffic count passing the property is over 22,000 vehicles on the Trans-Canada highway.
+The property was originally constructed in 1970, but was extensively renovated in 2010 and 2011.
+The shopping centre is situated on a 3.58 acre site on the corner of the Trans-Canada highway and Coronation Avenue, and is highly visible and accessible given that the average daily traffic count passing the property is over 22,000 vehicles on the Trans-Canada highway.

-FEBRUARY 2013 PROPERTY ACQUISITIONS:
+FEBRUARY 2013 PROPERTY ACQUISITIONS ("FEBRUARY 2013 PROPERTIES"):